-The main objective of capital management of the Group is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder value..
+The main objective of capital management of the Group is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder value.

 The Group manages its capital structure and adjusts it, where necessary, depending on the changes in the economic environment.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the years ended 31 December 2020 and 2019.
+No changes were made in the objectives, policies or processes during the periods ended 30 June 2021 and 31 December 2020.